Pine Mountain Settlement School

-The first gift of money to Pine Mountain was from the Missionary Society in the Hindman School which after a serious discussion of the claims of the child widows of India, the Lepers and one or tow other interests decided in favor of the new school for Mountain children which Miss Pettit and Miss de Long were about to start.
+The first gift of money to Pine Mountain was from the Missionary Society in the Hindman School which, after a serious discussion of the claims of the child widows of India, the Lepers and one or two other interests, decided in favor of the new school for Mountain children which Miss [Katherine] Pettit and Miss [Ethel] de Long were about to start.
 The speech that swayed the vote to Pine Mountain was made by Stephen Gilbert, a Hindman boy who has since become a minister and made two or three visits here preaching in our church.
 The amount voted was the entire balance in their treasury, forty-five cents!

-Uncle William Creech’s gift of land is mentioned in the introduction, but there have been other gifts, notably from columbus and Henry Creech, who gave us the land back of the School running to the top of Pine Mountain.
+Uncle William Creech‘s gift of land is mentioned in the introduction, but there have been other gifts, notably from Columbus Creech and Henry Creech, who gave us the land back of the School running to the top of Pine Mountain.